boyanfan/dream-engine/docs/ResourceManager.md

 Retrieve a loaded texture from the texture pool.

 **Parameters**
-- textureName: The base filename of the texture, without the extension.
+- `textureName`: The base filename of the texture, without the extension.

 **Returns:**
 Pointer to `SDL_Texture` if found, or nullptr.